MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/datagrid_guidance/datagrid_basics.md

        ```c#
        DataGrid dataGrid1 = new DataGrid();
        LayoutRoot.Children.Add(dataGrid1);
        ```
      ## Binding a DataGrid to a data source

 You can use the **DataGrid.ItemsSource** property to bind to a collection that will be used to generate the contents of the DataGrid control.
-The following example demonstates how to use the **ItemsSource** and **AutoGenerateColumns** properties to automatically display a collection of Customer data in rows and columns.
+The following example demonstrates how to use the **ItemsSource** and **AutoGenerateColumns** properties to automatically display a collection of Customer data in rows and columns.

 ```xml
 <controls:DataGrid x:Name="dataGrid1"